Departments » Business Office » District Reserve Funds

 • Maintain a stable tax levy

-• Boost district’s overall fiscal strength
+• Boost the district’s overall fiscal strength

 • Supplement the limitations of fund balance*

 * Fund balance is money left at the end of the fiscal year when actual revenues taken in exceed actual expenditures.
 An “unassigned” fund balance provides cash flow that can be used for a variety of needs, unlike reserve funds, which are targeted for specific purposes.
-New York state limits school districts’ unassigned fund balances to 4 percent of the subsequent years budget.
+New York State limits school districts’ unassigned fund balances to 4 percent of the subsequent year's budget.

 EMPLOYEE-RELATED RESERVES